Retrodicting Chaotic Systems: An Algorithmic Information Theory Approach: Approach 1: complexity of candidates

 The proposed method has some limitations, which we discuss now.
 To begin, the method requires enumerating an exponentially large set of candidates, and then searching all of these elements for simpler values.
 Hence it is computationally expensive for larger $n$.
 Having said this, we hold that performing retrodiction is interesting and important even for non-asymptotically large $n$, even for say $n\approx 15$.
 Hence, while this is a limitation of the method, it does not preclude its utility completely.
 Further, for future work it might be possible to propose ways to trim down the size of the set so as to reduce the computational cost, but we leave this for later investigation.

 Another limitation is that the method is not very practical for the real world, e.g., in physics, where 100\% accuracy in decimal numbers is not plausible.
 Similarly, random perturbations can disrupt the method, or a series may be deterministic but noise may be introduced during measurement.
 Again, while this is a limitation, we hold that the approach is a worthwhile first step in solving the very challenging problem of retrodiction in chaotic systems.
 At present, we are not proposing to implement the method in e.g. physics and engineering problems, but study it as a novel mathematical investigation into viewing the problem from the perspective of AIT.
 If successful at this stage, it will motivate refinements and adjustments for future applications.
-It is plausible that with very small random noise, and with small $n$, the method could still be effective.
-Again, we leave this for later exploration.
+It is plausible that with very small random noise, and with small $n$, the method could still be effective (see more on this below).

 Numerical issues can be a problem for this method also, in that when iterating maps forward and backward, numerical errors can be introduced, which essentially introduce a small amount of randomness into the candidate values.
 If these errors accumulate and become large, then they can cause the method to fail.
 One way to handle this is to use higher-precision computational tools, such as \texttt{Decimal} in Python, and set the precision level high.